Kohmei358/kohmei358.github.io/content/featured/AirportSLAM/index.md

 showInProjects: true
 ---

-Peeople detection and navigation for robots in crowded indoor enviroments.
-A deep learning model trained on 2d lidar data allows the robot perform safe and efficent point to point navigation.
+People detection and navigation for robots in crowded indoor environments.
+A deep learning model trained on 2d lidar data allows the robot to perform safe and efficient point-to-point navigation.